kamilazdybal/pykitPIV/docs/index.rst

 The effects of particle drift and diffusion in stationary isotropic turbulence can also be added atop the velocity fields using the simplified Langevin model (SLM).

-**pykitPIV** can operate in particle image velocimetry (PIV) and background-oriented Schlieren (BOS) mode.
+**pykitPIV** can operate in particle image velocimetry (PIV) and background-oriented Schlieren (BOS) modes.
-It exploits the idea that if the time separation between two experimental images is small, kinematic relationship between two consecutive images is sufficient to determine particle displacement fields.
+It exploits the idea that if the time separation between two experimental images is small, the kinematic relationship between two consecutive images is sufficient to determine particle displacement fields.

-The graph below shows the possible workflows constructed from the five main classes that act as a virtual experimental setup, or a *virtual wind tunnel*.
+The graph below shows possible workflows constructed from the five main classes that mimic an experimental setup and act as a *virtual wind tunnel*.
-The ``ml`` module connects with each of the five main classes and provides integrations with machine learning algorithms, such as **convolutional neural networks**, **reinforcement learning**, **variational approaches**, and **active learning**.
-ML agents have freedom in interacting with the virtual experiment and can be trained to perform a variety of tasks using diverse rewards.
+The machine learning module (``pykitPIV.ml``) connects with each of the five main classes and provides integrations with machine learning algorithms, such as **convolutional neural networks**, **reinforcement learning**, **variational approaches**, and **active learning**.
+Machine-learning agents have freedom in interacting with the virtual experiment and can be trained to perform a variety of tasks using diverse custom-built rewards.

 .. image:: images/pykitPIV-modules.svg
     :width: 900